 Border Patrol reports the arrest of 10 sex offenders in the Miami sector: The group includes Cubans

-The arrests took place over the past three weeks.
+The arrests took place over the last three weeks.

 Related videos:

-The United States Border Patrol (CBP), Miami Sector, in coordination with the Immigration and Customs Enforcement (ICE) and the Monroe County Sheriff's Office, arrested 10 illegal foreigners, at least two of whom are of Cuban origin, all with backgrounds as previously convicted sex offenders.
+The United States Border Patrol (CBP) in the Miami Sector, in coordination with Immigration and Customs Enforcement (ICE) and the Monroe County Sheriff's Office, arrested 10 illegal aliens, at least two of whom are of Cuban origin, all with a history of being previously convicted sexual offenders.

-“Each of these individuals posed a threat to the communities we live in,” stated Jeffrey Dinise, chief of the Miami Sector Patrol, in a statement released by CBP.
+“Each of these individuals posed a threat to the communities in which we live,” stated Jeffrey Dinise, chief of the Miami Sector Patrol, in a statement released by CBP.

 "The Miami Sector Border Patrol remains committed to protecting our communities and enforcing our immigration laws.
-I appreciate the work of our agents and police allies who supported this effort," she added.
+I appreciate the work of our agents and police partners who supported this effort,” he added.

 The detainees, residents of the Keys, are listed as registered sex offenders with the Florida Department of Law Enforcement.